memgraph/docs/docs/reference-guide/streams/transformation-modules/overview.md

 module** which is then loaded into Memgraph on startup or later on.
 A transformation module consists of a transformation, a query procedure, or both.

-Currently, we only support transformations for Kafka streams, but we are aiming to add support for other streaming engines as well.
+Currently, we support transformations for Kafka, Pulsar and Redpanda streams.

 The available API references are: